January 05, 2018 Weather Forecast

 Hilo

 Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 61.
-Light west wind.

-Tonight: A 20 percent chance of showers.
 Mostly sunny, with a high near 76.
-West wind 5 to 8 mph becoming east in the afternoon.
+West wind around 6 mph becoming light and variable.

-Tomorrow: Scattered showers, mainly after 1am.
+Tonight: Scattered showers, mainly after 1am.
 Partly cloudy, with a low around 62.
-Light and variable wind.
+West northwest wind 3 to 6 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Mostly cloudy, with a high near 75.
+Calm wind becoming northeast 5 to 8 mph in the afternoon.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 61.
-Light east wind.

-Tonight: A 20 percent chance of showers after noon.
+Today: A 20 percent chance of showers after 1pm.
+Widespread haze.
 Increasing clouds, with a high near 77.
-Calm wind becoming west southwest around 6 mph.
+Calm wind becoming west southwest around 6 mph in the afternoon.

-Tomorrow: Widespread haze.
-Mostly cloudy, then gradually becoming clear, with a low around 61.
-Light and variable wind.
+Tonight: A 20 percent chance of showers before 7pm.
+Widespread haze.
+Mostly cloudy during the early evening, then gradual clearing, with a low around 61.
+Calm wind.

+Tomorrow: Isolated showers after 1pm.
+Widespread haze.
+Increasing clouds, with a high near 77.
+Calm wind becoming west around 6 mph in the afternoon.
+Chance of precipitation is 20%.

 Waimea

-Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 50.
-Breezy, with a northeast wind around 20 mph, with gusts as high as 28 mph.

-Tonight: A 20 percent chance of showers before noon.
+Today: A 20 percent chance of showers before noon.
 Mostly sunny, with a high near 73.
 Breezy, with a northeast wind around 21 mph, with gusts as high as 29 mph.

-Tomorrow: Isolated showers.
+Tonight: Isolated showers.
 Partly cloudy, with a low around 50.
 Windy, with a northeast wind 20 to 23 mph, with gusts as high as 32 mph.
 Chance of precipitation is 20%.

+Tomorrow: Scattered showers, mainly after noon.
+Partly sunny, with a high near 73.
+Windy, with a northeast wind 20 to 25 mph decreasing to 13 to 18 mph in the afternoon.
+Winds could gust as high as 36 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kohala

 Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 43.
-Breezy, with an east wind around 22 mph, with gusts as high as 31 mph.

-Tonight: A 20 percent chance of showers.
 Mostly sunny, with a high near 69.
 Windy, with an east wind 21 to 24 mph, with gusts as high as 34 mph.

-Tomorrow: Scattered showers, mainly after midnight.
+Tonight: Scattered showers, mainly after midnight.
 Partly cloudy, with a low around 43.
 Windy, with an east northeast wind 23 to 28 mph, with gusts as high as 40 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 69.
+Windy, with an east northeast wind 23 to 28 mph decreasing to 15 to 20 mph in the afternoon.
+Winds could gust as high as 40 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 South Point

 Today: Widespread haze.
-Mostly clear, with a low around 72.
-Windy, with an east northeast wind around 25 mph, with gusts as high as 32 mph.

-Tonight: Mostly sunny, with a high near 78.
-Windy, with an east northeast wind 25 to 30 mph, with gusts as high as 39 mph.
+Mostly sunny, with a high near 78.
+Windy, with an east wind 25 to 30 mph, with gusts as high as 39 mph.

-Tomorrow: Isolated showers before midnight.
+Tonight: Isolated showers before midnight.
 Widespread haze.
 Partly cloudy, with a low around 72.
 Windy, with an east northeast wind around 25 mph, with gusts as high as 32 mph.
 Chance of precipitation is 20%.

+Tomorrow: Widespread haze.
+Partly sunny, with a high near 78.
+Windy, with an east northeast wind 23 to 28 mph, with gusts as high as 36 mph.

 Puna

 Today: A 20 percent chance of showers.
-Partly cloudy, with a low around 57.
-North northwest wind 7 to 9 mph.

-Tonight: A 20 percent chance of showers.
-Mostly sunny, with a high near 75.
-North northeast wind 8 to 14 mph, with gusts as high as 18 mph.
+Partly sunny, with a high near 75.
+North northeast wind 8 to 10 mph.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 58.
-North wind 8 to 10 mph.
+North northwest wind around 8 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers.
+Mostly cloudy, with a high near 74.
+North wind 8 to 13 mph.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

+Today: Sunny, with a high near 78.
+Northeast wind around 14 mph, with gusts as high as 18 mph.

-Today: Clear, with a low around 62.
-East wind around 11 mph.
+Tonight: Mostly clear, with a low around 62.
+East wind 10 to 14 mph, with gusts as high as 18 mph.

-Tonight: Sunny, with a high near 78.
-Breezy, with a northeast wind 12 to 17 mph decreasing to 5 to 10 mph in the afternoon.
-Winds could gust as high as 23 mph.
+Tomorrow: Sunny, with a high near 78.
+Breezy, with an east northeast wind 13 to 18 mph decreasing to 7 to 12 mph in the afternoon.
+Winds could gust as high as 25 mph.

-Tomorrow: Mostly clear, with a low around 63.
-East northeast wind around 6 mph.

-Moderate to locally breezy trade winds will continue through Monday, with lighter winds Tuesday into midweek as a weak front approaches.
-A mostly dry weather pattern will continue through tomorrow, with isolated windward showers.
-An increase in low-level moisture will bring more windward showers by the end of the weekend and early next week, but most leeward areas will remain dry.

 Data Courtesy of NOAA.gov